earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-04-issues.md

 While you can submit a pull request (PR) at any time, it is best practice to first open an issue to discuss the change before submitted the PR.
 Opening an issue is ideal for project management as it allows you to keep track of:

-1. what needs to be impelmented on the project - bugs, enhancements, fixes
+1. what needs to be implemented on the project - bugs, enhancements, fixes
 2. who is going to work on that task
 3. how the task will be implemented

-Finally, when the person responsible for the task submits their PR, they will refernece the issues and associated discussions that occured before and while the work was being done.
+Finally, when the person responsible for the task submits their PR, they will reference the issues and associated discussions that occurred before and while the work was being done.
 This becomes a great record of effort on a group project.